EdifyU/APIEdifyU/adonisjs/restful-api/README.md

-# Adonis API application
+# Adonis API

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+Adonis API because I am skeptical of SailsJS, after some time reading about it.

 1. Bodyparser
 2. Authentication